Kotauror/node-practice/notes.md

 ### Writing node intro

 We can run apps by typing node app.js in the command line.
 We can run many files, not only one, but always need an entry point - one that will execute.

+### Modules, exports and require

+Modules - reusable block of code whose existence does not accidentaly impact other code.

+CommonJS modules - an agreed upon standat for how code modules should be structured.

+##### JS first-class functions and function expressions

+first class functions - everything you can do with other types you can do with functions.
+Use functions like strings, numbers (i.e. pass them aroung, set variables to equal them, put them in arrays)

+  function expression - block of code that results in a value.
+Are possible in JS because functions are first-class.